aerodesic/ssd1306-esp-idf-i2c/README.rst

 Sample code for driving 128x64 OLED display with SSD1306 driver via ESP-IDF's I2C master driver
 ====================

 This code implements a component for adding to the esp-idf environment.
 It implements a simple frame buffer manager supporting, font, pixel, line and rectangle operations.
 This frame buffer is expanded via a simple inheritance mechanism to include a physical driver supporting frame blit, contrast (brightness) and enable/disable.
 I elected to produce my own frame buffer mechanism to avoid the extra overhead of multi-bit and color pixels.
-If expansion is anticipated, it would like prove better to incorporate one of th existing open-source frame buffer managers and replace this driver.
+If expansion is anticipated, it would likely prove better to incorporate one of the existing open-source frame buffer managers and replace this driver.

+Fixed-width fonts are now supported, with some hooks added to favor implemention variable pitch fonts at a later date.
+Simple one-bit-pixel bitmaps are supported to help implement variable height fonts (a font glyph is simply a small bitmap.)